golang/proposal/design/45713-workspace.md

 directory linking their modules together.

-Like the `go.mod` file, we want the format of the configuration for multi-module workspaces to be machine writable and human readable.
+Like the `go.mod` file, we want the format of the configuration for multi-module workspaces to be machine writable and human-readable.
 Though there are other popular configuration formats such as yaml and json, they can often be confusing or annoying to write.
 The format used by the `go.mod` file is already familar to Go programmers, and is easy for both humans and computers to read and write.